Isaac Deutscher: Move to Britain and journalism (1939–1947)

 In April 1939, Deutscher left Poland for London as a correspondent for a Polish-Jewish newspaper for which he had worked as a proof reader for fourteen years.
 This move saved his life and paved the way for his future career.
 He never returned to Poland and never saw any of his family again.

-He became a British subject in 1949, taking his oath of allegiance on 12 May 1949.
+Deutscher had rejected the formation by Trotsky in 1938 of the Fourth International.
+In England he briefly wrote for, but never joined, the Trotskyist Revolutionary Workers League.
+He wrote that he "left Warsaw with the crystallised view that the Fourth International was a complete fiasco, that it was degenerating rapidly into an arid sect with which I did not want to be involved."
+Of the RWL, he wrote: "Although all of its members were sincere and good people, their political thinking was so infantile that it only confirmed me in my view that the Fourth International was a non-starter...
+Apart from Trotsky himself the Fourth International was a zero."